goci-io/aws-lambda-kms-encryption/README.md

 }
 ```

+For more examples look into the [terraform.tfvars](terraform.tfvars.example) example.

 ## Encrypt values
 To store encrypted values in your repository you need to encrypt the value manually by using the encryption lambda.